 Detention basins required for new construction can be problematic for a variety of reasons, not the least of which is that private ownership can lead to mismanagement and lost biodiversity and water quality opportunities.
 Consider alternatives to privately own detention ponds, such as regional, publicly managed systems.
 At a minimum consider adapting requirements for new construction that provide more robust habitat.

 Provide incentives and education for developers to encourage adoption of best management practices, including increased biodiversity and stormwater retention in parking.

 Consider rethinking parking lot design and ordinances to provide more attractive and diverse spaces.
+Further, urban planning at the city level should review parking lot requirements.
+Most cities provide parking minimums; but new thinking in sustainable development suggests that jurisdictions should set parking maximums to encourage public transportation, walking, and biking to transform communities.
+Reducing impervious surfaces for parking has benefits for stormwater systems as well as potential to reduce heat island effects.
+Reduced traffic congestion has positive effects on local air pollution.
+Linkages between reduced parking; utilization of green infrastructure; and biodiversity can be explored.

+.

 Always include maintenance guidance and support to ensure success.